Alexandra Perry (she/her) - Producer, Teaching Artist

 Fun fact: Meru has loved wearing Crocs since childhood and still rocks them today!

-Osiris Harden (he/his) - Teaching Artist
+Osiris Harden (he/him) - Teaching Artist

 Osiris Harden is a narrative filmmaker from East Oakland, CA, passionate about storytelling that uplifts youth and his community.
 He holds a BA in Film Studies from Sacramento State and has worked as an Assistant Camera, Video Specialist, and Production Assistant.
 At YouthBeat, he mentors students in developing their creative voices.